JuliaForNovice/Julia-Programming-for-Nervous-Beginners/Course Notes/Week 2/README.md

 ## Week 2

-This week has ... lessons.
+This week has six lessons.